Why choose to take the ferry?

-The question is a fair one – Why choose to take the ferry when you can simply fly or even take the Eurostar, what are the benefits of taking the ferry?
+Why choose to take the ferry when you can simply fly or even take the Eurostar.
+It’s the age old question, but to be fair it is a tricky one.
+Other questions that you might have are what are the benefits of taking the ferry?

-Now the obvious one could be cost, but the price of travel is very dependent on where you are going and how many of you are going, it’s easy to find situations that ferry travel works out cheaper against flying and vice versa, so for this look at the advantages of ferry travel, we will be concentrating on non-economic matter, though we will still point out potential savings and forgotten costs.
+So why choose to take the ferry?
+Now the obvious one could be cost, but the price of travel is very dependent on where you are going?
+It will also depend on how many of you are going?
+It’s easy to find situations that ferry travel works out cheaper against flying and vice versa.
+So in this instance, we will be concentrating on non-economic matter.
+Although we will still point out potential savings and forgotten costs.

-That’s the first major advantage of ferry travel, you can simply drive your own car to the ferry port in the UK and take it over to mainland Europe on holiday with you to wherever you are going.
-With taking your own car comes another major advantage, you can load your car up with as much stuff that you can fit in it and you’ll not be charged any extra, once the car is packed up, you won’t need to worry about unloading it until you get to where you are going.
+That’s the first major advantage of choosing to take the ferry.
+You can simply drive your own car to the ferry port and take it over to mainland Europe.
+With taking your own car comes another major advantage, you can load your car up with as much stuff that you can fit in it.
+You’ll not be charged any extra, once the car is packed up.
+You also won’t need to worry about unloading it until you get to where you are going.

-Consider the alternative of flying, you will need to ensure that you pack everything you need into one suitcase per person and make sure you are not over the airlines baggage limits, then it’s load up your bags into the car or taxi or even worse set off to get the airport bus or train, once you get to the airport it’s unload the bags and join the queue to get them checked in.
+Consider the alternative of flying.
+You need to ensure that you pack everything you need into one suitcase per person.
+As well as making sure you are not over the airlines baggage limits.
+Then it’s load up your bags into the car or taxi or even worse set off to get the airport bus or train.
+Once you get to the airport it’s unload the bags and join the queue to get them checked in.
 Now things might be a little simpler now with online check in, but unless you are one of those people who can fit everything they need into a small bag that must conform to airline guidelines then you will need to check in your luggage.

-Traveling by ferry is an adventure, you have the whole ship to explore and many things to do on it – not just confined to your seat for the whole journey, if it’s an overnight jouney you’ll get your own cabin, if you want just bigger seat on a plane you need to pay £1000’s in some situations for 1st class.
+Travelling by ferry is an adventure.
+You have the whole ship to explore and many things to do on it.
+You are not just confined to your seat for the whole journey.
+If it’s an overnight journey you’ll get your own cabin, if you want just bigger seat on a plane you need to pay £1000’s in some situations for 1st class.

-Taking your car through the eurotunnel is just the underground equivalent of the Dover to Calais ferry, it’s a lttle quicker than ferry, but you do spend most of the time underground.
+Taking your car through the Eurotunnel is just the underground equivalent of the Dover to Calais ferry.
+It’s a little quicker than ferry, but you do spend most of the time underground.

-The Eurostar is decent alternative if you are foot passenger going to Europe, you will need to chnage trains for most destinations and you will need to enjoy travelling by train and because every route needs to go through the tunnel, if you live north of London and you are going to anywhere in northern europe, your journey is not exactly direct.
+The Eurostar is decent alternative if you are foot passenger going to Europe.
+You will need to change trains for most destinations and you will need to enjoy travelling by train and because every route needs to go through the tunnel.
+If you live north of London and you are going to anywhere in northern Europe, your journey is not exactly direct.